 and the swan appears on this military badge for a county unit

 Whilst the county’s archery association’s badge seems to be an adaptation of its flag

 Buckinghamshire’s swan was also incorporated into the emblem of the

+Metropolitan Railway, alongside the emblems of Essex and Hertfordshire and the arms of the City of London.
 Before the registration of the Buckinghamshire flag an armorial banner of the county council arms

 had already been commercially available, erroneously styled “Buckinghamshire flag” or “flag of Buckinghamshire”.
 This is not the county flag.
 Although the council arms and the recently registered flag all spring from the same source this specific banner, which includes the yellow panel at the top (chief) and a depiction of Whiteleaf cross, a prehistoric feature in the county, represents only the Buckinghamshire County Council, not the wider county.
 Curiously since the registration, both the registered design